paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2003-11-06-my_first_few_days_in_sydney.markdown

 layout: post-entry
 title: My First Few Days in Sydney
 date: '2003-11-06 22:14:13 +0100'
-excerpt: Welcome to the second instalment of "Are you jealous yet?”
+excerpt: Welcome to the second instalment of "Are you jealous yet?"
 So what have I been up to so far?
 Here's a quick rundown.
 ---
     From: paul.lloyd@talk21.com
     To: Undisclosed Recipients